Benhurst Local Governing Body

 Bev has been a Local Authority governor at Benhurst Primary School since November 2004.

 Prior to this Bev worked at Prudential Assurance in a variety of HR and system roles including HR Systems Manager with responsibility for 35 staff and the running and development of all HR and payroll systems for the Prudential UK operation.
-Following voluntary redundancy, Bev volunteered as a school governor at Benhurst to broaden her experience and also share her business skills in an educational establishment.
-Bev undertook various projects including the implementation of wrap-around care with the provision of before and after school provision which included surveying parents and interviewing and engaging the successful suppliers.
-Bev began working at Chafford School in Rainham during 2005 running the administration functions in the school including cover, school trips and examination management.
-Bev is currently a Student Support Manager responsible for all school data, pupil reporting, examinations, work experience and careers.
+Following voluntary redundancy, Bev volunteered as a school governor at Benhurst to broaden her experience and share her business skills in an educational establishment.
+Bev undertook various projects including the implementation of wrap-around care with the provision of before and after school provision, which included surveying parents and interviewing and engaging the successful suppliers.
+Bev is currently a Student Support Manager working at Harris Academy Rainham.
+She is responsible for all school data, timetabling, pupil reporting and examinations.

 Mrs Abiola Fakayode

 Abiola has been a parent-governor at Benhurst Primary School since 2011 and a co-opted governor since 2015.
-She is employed at the Department for Education in Westminister and part of the Pupil Curriculum Committee and the Development and Liaison Governor for Benhurst.
-Her passion is for children to make progress in life and to contribute to a positive society.
-Outside of family and work, Abiola's interests are photography and cookery.
+She is employed at the Department for Education in Westminster and has the responsibility for overseeing Behaviour & Safety along with another governor.
+Her passion is for children to make progress in life and to contribute positively to our society.
+Outside of family and work, Abiola's interests are traveling, photography and cookery.

 Miss Anna Gray

-Anna has been a Governor at Benhurst since December, 2013 and supports both sub-committees.
+Anna has been a Governor at Benhurst since 2013 and has the responsibility for overseeing Learning & Teaching.
 Anna has one daughter at Benhurst who is in KS2.

 Anna is passionate about every child receiving the best education and uses her role as a governor to provide this for our children.